Matsumoto Kōshirō VII: Career

 Under the name Ichikawa Kintarō, he debuted in 1881, at age eleven.
 He grew up to become Danjuro's best disciple.
 The young Kintaro was indiscreet and featured in many escapades, angering his master.
 He was expelled from the Ichikawa clan.
 For a long time it was thought he would never return to the stage.
 He was later forgiven and by April 1890 returned to the stage and took the name Ichikawa Somegorō IV.
 In 1893 he took part in the opening ceremonies of Tokyo's Meiji-za theatre.

 During these years he first performed the prestigious role of the warrior priest Benkei in Kanjincho, a role which was back then exclusive to Danjuro's clan and which required their permission to perform the role (Ichikawa Ennosuke III's great-grandfather, Danshiro II, was expelled from the Ichikawa clan for the same reason).

-Months before his master's death in 1903, he gtook the name Ichikawa Komazō VIII.
+Months before his master's death in 1903, he took the name Ichikawa Komazō VIII.
 This particular name had been used by several actors of both Ichikawa Danjuro and Matsumoto Koshiro's clans and receiving it was an honour.

 He took part in the 1911 opening ceremonies of the Imperial Theater, and took the name Matsumoto Kōshirō, one of the most prestigious roles in the Kabuki world which had not been used for over half a century, at a shūmei naming ceremony there a few months later.
 Along with the onnagata Onoe Baikō VI and wagotoshi Sawamura Sōjūrō VII, Kōshirō became one of the troupe's leading actors.

 He performed, often alongside these two compatriots, in productions in Tokyo, Kyoto and Osaka, a rare feat for a Kabuki actor.
 This was in large part due to the differences between the Tokyo (Edo) and Kyoto-Osaka (Kamigata) styles of acting; few actors were particularly successful at performing in both regions.
 Two of his more common roles in this period, which he played in multiple cities, were those of Nikko Danjō in Meiboku Sendai Hagi and Benkei.
 Though a specialist in male roles, and in particular the aragoto warrior roles like Benkei, Kōshirō on occasion played women, such as Lady Yoshio in Meiboku Sendai Hagi.

 Continuing the trade of his adoptive father, Kōshirō became the head of the Fujima dance school in 1917, and took his father's name, becoming Fujima Kan'emon III; he would use this name when performing buyō traditional dance, but continued to be known as Kōshirō in the theatre world.

 Kōshirō continued to perform in all three major cities through World War II, and made his last stage appearance in December 1948, at the Shinbashi Enbujō in Tokyo.